product-os/flowzone/README.md

 A `publish` action will run after all the supported tests have completed.
 See [publish/action.yml](.github/actions/publish/action.yml) for an example.

 A `finalize` action will run after a pull request is merged.
 See [finalize/action.yml](.github/actions/finalize/action.yml) for an example.

+A `clean` action will run after a pull request is closed and unmerged.
+See [clean/action.yml](.github/actions/clean/action.yml) for an example.

 More interfaces may be added in the future.
 Open an issue if you have a use case that is not covered!